Edward Weston (politician): Career

 Weston was secretary to Lord Townshend during the king's residence at Hanover in 1729, and, on his retirement from office, lost "a very generous friend and patron".
 In May 1730 he offered his services to Lord Harrington, and when that peer was made secretary of state for the northern department, Weston became under-secretary, remaining in the position until 1746.
 He was appointed on 8 September 1741 to be editor of the London Gazette, with a salary of £500 per annum, and held that post until his death.
 In November 1746 Harrington went to Ireland as Lord Lieutenant, and Weston accompanied him as chief secretary, where he was a member of parliament for Cavan Borough from 1747 to 1760 and was created a privy councillor for Ireland.
 He remained there until 1751, and then through ill-health went into retirement for ten years.

 He had purchased from his relative, Mr. Rossiter, the parish of Somerby, and the greater part of the next parish of Searby, in Lincolnshire.
 He lived at Somerby Hall, as did many of his descendants until the 1930s.
 The house was demolished in 1964.

 At Lord Bute's request returned in March 1761 to his old post in the northern department.
 He was a clerk of the signet and was allowed to perform his duties by deputy.
 In August 1762 he received a grant for 31 years of the office of alnager in Ireland, and next August resigned it on receiving a pension of £500 per annum for the same period.
 On 1 September in that year, he was appointed one of the commissioners to execute the office of privy seal.
 In July 1763 he addressed a letter to George Grenville on his ill-health and his sole reward "of £275 per annum, with the honourable title of gazetteer" in the secretary's department.

 Weston then served under Lord Halifax in the southern department and recommended the issue of a general warrant against John Wilkes.
 Next May his health broke down, and he retired from office, a pension of £750 per annum being granted to him for his services.
-He died at Buxton, Derbyshire on 15 July 1770, and was buried at St Margarets' church, Somerby, Lincolnshire, where a monument recorded his memory.
+He died at Buxton, Derbyshire on 15 July 1770, and was buried at St Margaret's church, Somerby, Lincolnshire, where a monument recorded his memory.